kwarunek/vmgr-zookeeper-driver/README.rst

 ::

-    pip install vmgr-zookeeper-driver
+    pip install vmshepherd-zookeeper-driver

-Library requires (as well as Vmgr itself) python 3.6 or later.
+Library requires (as well as VmShepherd itself) python 3.6 or later.

 Usage
 -----

-Install package (in the same environment as Vmgr) and configure ``Vmgr`` like:
+Install package (in the same environment as VmShepherd) and configure ``VmShepherd`` like:

 ::